LaunchCodeEducation/csharp-web-dev-curriculum/content/introduction-and-setup/reading/mac-install/index.md

 ### Install C# Dev Kit

 You will need to install Microsoft's C# Dev Kit for Visual Studio Code.
-You can do so by going to the left sidebar on Visual Studio Code and selecting *Extensions* (the icon appears to be a stack of boxes with one being added to the group).
+You can do so by going to the left sidebar in Visual Studio Code and selecting *Extensions* (the icon appears to be a stack of boxes with one being added to the group).
 Search for "C# Dev Kit" and click the *Install* button.
 Alternatively, you can check out the Marketplace Extension website to install [C# Dev Kit Extension for VSC](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit).

 You may be required to sign in with a Microsoft account.
 Creating a Microsoft account is free and it can be used for other Microsoft products.